Investors Are Piling Into Safe Havens on Coronavirus Fears

-New Residential Housing Jump in December
+New Residential Housing Starts Inch Down in January

-New Residential Building Permits: 1.416M in December
+New Residential Building Permits: 1.551M in January

 The National Association of Home Builders (NAHB) Housing Market Index (HMI) is a gauge of builder opinion on the relative level of current and future single-family home sales.
 It is a diffusion index, which means that a reading above 50 indicates a favorable outlook on home sales; below 50 indicates a negative outlook.
-The latest reading of 75 is down 1 from last month.
+The latest reading of 74 is down 1 from last month.